 A one-way Fisher’s ANOVA revealed that there was no difference in mean hygiene score of cows in a herd between the three facility types (P = 0.13).
 For modelling average hygiene score, the predictors meeting the threshold to be offered to the model were whether the producer ever cultured quarter milk samples and whether the producer generally followed recommended practices for mastitis control.
 No models were statistically significant overall, and neither predictor was significant (P > 0.05).
 Facility type was not found to be a significant predictor in this model.

+Objective 2.
+Analysis of farm management factors (non-facility) associated with bulk tank milk quality, udder health, milk production, and udder hygiene scores for all farms combined

-Selected results of univariate linear regression models identifying management factors beyond facility type which were unconditionally associated with bulk tank milk quality, udder health, milk production and hygiene outcomes for all farms combined (n = 21) at P < 0.20 are presented in Table 4.
-We report the results of these univariate regression models as they may be biologically important, even though many failed to reach threshold for declaring statistical significance, possibly due to small sample size.
+Selected results of univariate linear regression models identifying management factors beyond facility type which were unconditionally associated with bulk tank milk quality, udder health, milk production and hygiene outcomes for all farms combined (n = 21) at P < 0.20 are presented in Table 5.
+We report the results of these univariate regression models as they may be biologically important, even though many failed to reach threshold for declaring statistical significance at P ≤0.05, possibly due to small sample size.

 The depth of bedding in stalls for freestall and tiestall herds was unconditionally associated with multiple udder health outcomes.
-For freestall and tiestall herds, as the depth of bedding in stalls increased, udder health measures improved (lower avg.
-SCS, P = 0.10; BTSCC, P = 0.17; elevSCS, P = 0.01; and newSCS, P = 0.02).
-Similarly, comparing farms where cows were on deep bedding (i.e., grouping all herds reporting deeply-bedded stalls plus bedded pack herds) to herds that had stalls with a smaller amount of bedding on top of a mattress or concrete, farms with deep bedding had a numerically lower BTSCC (P = 0.17).
+As the depth of bedding in freestall and tiestall herds increased, multiple udder health measures improved, including lower avg.
+SCS, BTSCC, elevSCS, and newSCS.
+Similarly, comparing farms where cows were on deep bedding (i.e., grouping all herds reporting deeply-bedded stalls plus bedded pack herds) to herds that had stalls with a smaller amount of bedding on top of a mattress or concrete, farms with deep bedding had a numerically lower BTSCC.

 Udder hygiene measures were associated with several udder health outcomes.
-Higher mean hygiene scores and proportion of udders scored ≥3 were associated with higher chronSCS (P = 0.05 and 0.05, respectively), elevSCS (P = 0.09 and 0.13, respectively), and average SCS (P = 0.11 and 0.12, respectively; Table 4).
-A few specific management practices were also found to be unconditionally associated with udder health outcomes: consistent glove use was associated with lower newSCS (P = 0.11), clipping or flaming udders was associated with fewer chronSCS (P = 0.16), and both parenteral supplementation of a vit.
-E/selenium product and use of a non-antibiotic intramammary product at dry-off were associated with lower average SCS (P = 0.15 and P = 0.18, respectively; Table 4).
+Higher mean hygiene scores and proportion of udders scored ≥3 were associated with higher chronSCS, elevSCS, and average SCS.
+A few specific management practices were also found to be unconditionally associated with udder health outcomes: consistent glove use was associated with lower newSCS and BTSCC, clipping or flaming udders was associated with fewer chronSCS, and both parenteral supplementation of vit.
+E/selenium and use of an OMRI-listed intramammary product at dry-off were associated with lower average SCS and higher STD 150-day milk.

 Both udder hygiene outcomes were unconditionally associated with the same predictors, most of which were related to the depth of bedding for cows.
-For herds using a bedded pack, deeper bedding was associated with lower average hygiene scores (P = 0.008) and lower proportion of dirty udders (P = 0.004; Table 4).
-Farms with cows housed on some type of deep bedding (i.e., grouping all herds reporting deeply-bedded stalls plus bedded pack herds) had numerically lower average hygiene scores (P = 0.06) and proportion of dirty udders (P = 0.06), compared to herds housing cows on stalls with bedding on a mattress or concrete surface (Table 4).
-For the fifteen farms reporting bedding depth in stalls, increased bedding depth was associated with lower mean udder hygiene score (P = 0.07) and a numerically lower proportion of dirty udders (P = 0.13;Table 4).
+For herds using a bedded pack, deeper bedding was associated with lower average hygiene scores and lower proportion of dirty udders.
+Farms with cows housed on some type of deep bedding (i.e., grouping all herds reporting deeply-bedded stalls plus bedded pack herds) had numerically lower avg. udder hygiene scores and prop. dirty udders compared to cows on stalls with bedding over a mattress or concrete surface.
+For the fifteen farms reporting bedding depth in stalls, increased bedding depth was associated with lower mean udder hygiene score and a numerically lower proportion of dirty udders.

 Discussion